quentinjamet/quentinjamet.github.io/_posts/2016-05-19-climatology-iceberg-melt.md

 freshwater flux is included in the paper's supplementary material for use in climate models and described further [here](http://neichin.github.io/personalweb/material/meltwater/).

+This is Nacho's first paper as first author and a great achievement.
 Congratulations Nacho !